patrickisgreat/gabler-youngston/src/pages/project/project/supergroup.md

 projectimage: /img/supergroup1.jpg
 projectcategory: Corporate
 projectscope: Corporate
-sortdescription: This is short description
+sortdescription: Blue light complements the orange accents of the furniture and interior.
 descriptionblockone:
+  - description: >-
-  - description: Blue light complements the orange accents of the furniture and interior.
+      Blue light complements the orange accents of the furniture and interior.
+      The futuristic features of the structure and decor are actually best suited by a somewhat conventional style of lighting that allows them to steal the show.
     descriptiontitle: Idea
     image: /img/supergroup2.jpg
     imagepos: left